DelroyGayle/KoolAIChess/README.md

 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/cb116eae-8e63-4573-8ca1-742d3230e67f)

 *Kool AI* will inform the Player that it is *Thinking* - That is, *it is evaluating its next move*:<br>
-**Please note: sometimes Kool AI takes up to 10 seconds to respond!** Please Be Patient :)
+**Please note: sometimes Kool AI takes over 20 seconds to respond!** Please Be Patient :)

 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/d4fdb642-448e-41ef-b9fc-c594edd593e8)